-Helena Middle School will cooperate with students who are ill and wish to keep up on their schoolwork while at home.
-Homework can be accessed by logging into PowerSchool.
+C. R. Anderson School will cooperate with students who are ill and wish to keep up on their schoolwork while at home.
+Homework can be accessed electronically per teacher discretion.
 If worksheets or other materials are needed to complete assignments, the request can be made directly to the teacher via email or phone.